 An Post current account review

 Want to get rewarded for your everyday spending?
 The An Post Money Current Account does just that and helps you manage your finances even better.

-If you are looking for a new current account that helps you manage your money and rewards you for spending, the An Post Smart Account is worth considering.
+If you are looking for a new current account that helps you manage your money and rewards you for spending, the An Post Money Current Account is worth considering.

 Read on to find out how this account works so you can decide if it’s the right choice for your financial needs.